Dirack/myMarkdownTemplates/teste/README.md

 ## Welcome to Try it on docker Madagascar Environment!

 This is a docker container with Madagascar package version 3.0 installed and pre-configured designed as a "try on" experience.
-This container has minimum resources configuration to allow portability, you can install other packages with apt-get if you need with the following user account:
+This container has minimum resources configuration to allow portability, you can install other packages with apt-get if you need, use the following user account:

 - Your user is: tryitondocker